French Literature, MA

 An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency.

-Career examples include positions as:
+Career examples include these positions:

-• foreign language and literature teachers and professors
+- foreign language and literature teacher or professor

-• social and community service managers
+- social or community service manager

 Accelerated programs allow students the opportunity to expedite the completion of their degree.